 Please note that for multi-bitrate streaming either with Wirecast or vMix, you would have to manually configure your encoder as you will need to slightly modify the stream name of your live channel for each bitrate you want to set up.

 Step 1: First, log into Dacast and visit your account backend.
-Click on the live streaming channel you’ll be using for this stream, then on “Encoder Setup.”
+Click on the live streaming channel you’ll be using for this stream, then under the General tab, click on:

 Step 3: Open Wirecast or vMix and start by adding a video source to your stream.
 In Wirecast, you will have to click on the icon “+” next to the first layer window, in the second part of your screen.
 In vMix you will have to click on “Add Input” located toward the bottom of your screen.